OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_800.md

 This lab supports the following use cases:
 -	Concatenating the source '***m***' columns into target single '***n***' columns.
 -	Masking the Source Crucial email-id's into a dummy email-id in the target.
--	Use of Tokens.
+-	Use of Environment Variables/Tokens.

 ## Objectives

 -       Manipulating Numbers and Character Strings.
 -       Configuring Table-level Column Mapping.
--       Using Tokens.
+-       Using Environment Variables/Tokens.

 ### **STEP 1**: Log into VNC client and prepare environment for the data transformation lab.